 Then comes integration: applications working on the Solid platform can access the information they need by sending a query to the user; if the access is granted, the data can then be read, without being physically transferred and while remaining written exclusively in the POD.
 If, later on, the person decides to revoke the permission to read the data, the app can no longer access it.

 Decentralised data ownership is then at the centre of Solid philosophy.
 This is not quite as restrictive as it looks.
 On the contrary, a galaxy of services, businesses, applications could, in principle, flourish driven by an enhanced trust.

 Apps will be interacting with each other in a fertile collaboration to pursue users’ personal empowerment and to fulfil business objectives through wise data use.
 Moreover, decentralising the Web would be a relief for the headaches that data protection rules cause, as data would never leave the user POD.

 With Solid, trust will eventually be at the centre of the relationship between consumers and web businesses.
 At Anmut, we believe that this would represent a big step forward towards data maturity, as businesses that are able to build a trustful relationship with their stakeholders are going to be massively rewarded by the market.

 Clearly, data-savvy organisations should keep an eye on the evolution of this platform if they want to take advantage!

-Check out our article on the Data Maturity Ladder, if you missed it.
+Check out our guide on Data Maturity, if you missed it.